 - set measurable goals for your child’s progress.

 - set a school schedule.
 It can be flexible, but the time for education should be clearly marked out.

 Homeschooling will also have a cost, but it doesn’t need to be expensive.
-You will need basic school supplies and materials for every day class, such as pencils and paper or a dry erase set.
+You will need basic school supplies and materials for everyday class, such as pencils and paper or a dry-erase set.
 You will need art supplies if you plan to teach your children about art.
-If you plan to take your children on field trips or sign them up for extracurricular lessons, you’ll need to have money set aside for that.
+If you plan to take your children on field trips or sign them up for extracurricular activities, you’ll need to have money set aside for that.